-Students returning from an LOA for medical reasons must have a licensed healthcare provider certify in writing that the student meets the Program's Minimum Technical Standards for Enrollment and Progression to be eligible to return.
-This letter must be submitted to the Program Director.
+Students returning from an LOA for medical reasons must have a licensed health care provider certify in writing that the student meets the program's Minimum Technical Standards for Enrollment and Progression to be eligible to return.
+This letter must be submitted to the Program Director prior to reenrollment.
+Failure to submit the Minimum Technical Standards for Enrollment and Progression attestation form may result in a delay in re-enrollment, a delay in beginning SCPEs, a delay in graduation, and failure to complete the program curriculum within 54 months of initial matriculation.